 Task 47 requires OPD to incorporate positive statistics on community policing and problem-solving activities, and information on citizen complaints and use of force incidents into CrimeStop meetings.
 In our last review, we found that OPD was not in compliance with this subtask.
 With the exception of occasional ad hoc references to community policing or problem-solving, OPD's CrimeStop meetings did not include the elements required by this task, much less incorporate these elements as a regular part of the meetings.
-OPD now regularly includes as a part of its CrimeStop meetings reports by commanders regarding the number of vehicle collisions, pursuits, uses of force, and Internal Affairs complaints generated by OPD personnel in various divisions.
+At the time of our audit, OPD was regularly including as a part of its CrimeStop meetings reports by commanders regarding the number of vehicle collisions, pursuits, uses of force, and Internal Affairs complaints generated by OPD personnel in various divisions.
 In addition to reporting raw statistics, commanders are required to discuss any positive or negative trends they may have identified.
-Each CrimeStop meeting also includes a presentation regarding a different community policing or problem-solving project.
-Projects have resulted in a variety of positive impacts in various parts of the City, including the remediation of a number of blighted properties and improving pedestrian and vehicle safety.
+Each CrimeStop meeting also included a presentation regarding a different community policing or problem-solving project.
+Projects have resulted in a variety of positive impacts in various parts of the

+City, including the remediation of a number of blighted properties and improving pedestrian and vehicle safety.
 These presentations are generally given by the officers who worked on the projects, and provide a unique opportunity for the officers to address a large group of OPD command staff, and for commanders to learn about community policing and problem-solving projects being conducted in other areas of the City.
+During the current reporting period, OPD shifted these presentations from its CrimeStop meetings to its MAP meetings.